mohamedamine99/YOLOv8-custom-object-detection/README.md

 ```

 ### Inspecting training results
-The `train` method automatically save the results in `./runs/detect/train`.
-These results include model weights (best.pt and last.pt), plots for various metrics (mAP50, mAP50-95, class loss, F1 score ,etc...) a quick visualzation of some train and validation batches, a results.csv file that summarizes training results , etc..
+The `train` method automatically saves the results in `./runs/detect/train`.
+These results include model weights (best.pt and last.pt), plots for various metrics (mAP50, mAP50-95, class loss, F1 score ,etc...) a quick visualization of some train and validation batches, a results.csv file that summarizes training results, etc..

- This an example for Ant and Insect object detector trained for **only 5 epochs** with pre-trained yolov8n model:
+ This an example for Ant and Insect object detector trained for **only 5 epochs** with a pre-trained yolov8n model:

  <p align="center">
     <img src="https://github.com/mohamedamine99/YOLOv8-custom-object-detection/blob/main/Custom-object-detection-with-YOLOv8/Ant%20and%20insect%20training%20results%20%205%20epochs/results.png" width=600>